Scholarships and Incentives

 USY sponsors seven Israel trips, from four to six weeks, where high school students from all over North America travel and hike extensively throughout Israel and Europe, learn about contemporary and historical issues relating to Israel, and learn how to live a Conservative Jewish lifestyle experientially, and through informal study.

 The number of staff for each group depends on the size of the group.
 The number of participants per group is approximately 44 for per group, which has a staff comprised of one group leader (Israeli or American), one American female staff members, one American male staff, one full-time Israeli medic, and full-time Israeli counselor.
-As a general rule, the Group Leaders have had prior experience with the USY Summer Program.
+As a general rule, the Group Leaders have had prior experience with USY Summer Experience.

 A Pilgrimage staff member has educational responsibilities (in terms of teaching the Pilgrims) as well as being responsible for those tasks, which help the group function each day.
 For example, during the course for the summer, staff members may have the opportunity to lead and teach religious services, teach sichot (study groups), adjust to a foreign culture, and help encourage their personal growth with regard to Israel and Zionism.
 While this may sound like a great deal of responsibility, it is important to be mindful that Pilgrimage can be a transforming experience for both the USYers and the staff members.